mark-thompson01/windows-event-viewer/README.md

 # windows-event-viewer

-# windows-event-viewer

-# 🖥 Windows Event Viewer Lab
+# 🖥 Windows Event Viewer

 This repository showcases my **Windows Event Viewer Troubleshooting Guide** as part of my IT and troubleshooting lab portfolio.
 The guide provides a structured, visual reference for diagnosing common Windows system, application, and security issues using Event Viewer.